 Is this a cure?
 Not quite yet.
 Patients still needed to take insulin.
 However, less may be needed, and blood sugars may be more controlled.
 Research is still in its early stages to draw any finite conclusions, but it offers hope for easier management of this unpredictable, relentless disease.

 My dream is for a cure during my daughter’s lifetime, so that she can experience life without the constant anxiety over blood glucose numbers.

 Not all content is created equal

-We produce content differently at Jumo Health, check out our Understanding Type 1 Diabetes digital comic and take a listen to our podcast roundtable discussion on T1D and U. Don't forget to create your free personalized account to access all of our age appropriate resources and curated content. #OwnYourHealth
+We produce content differently at Jumo Health, check out our Understanding Type 1 Diabetes digital comic and take a listen to our podcast roundtable discussion on T1D and U. Browse all of our age appropriate diabetes resources and curated content. #OwnYourHealth